Curriculum Vitae

 fit and healthy - I have completed various half marathons and a full marathon.

 I also took part in a teacher’s charity boxing event in April 2016.
-During my career
+During my

 References